 Dr. Luanna H. Meyer received her BA in History from the University of Wisconsin-Madison and her M.S.
 (Social Studies and Special Education) and Ph.D.
 (Special Education) from Indiana University-Bloomington.
 She is Professor Emerita at Victoria University, Wellington, New Zealand, where she was founding Director of the Jessie Hetherington Centre for Educational Research and Professor of Education (Research).
 Previous appointments include senior academic management positions at Massey University in New Zealand (as Professor and Assistant Vice-Chancellor-Academic and Pro Vice-Chancellor Education), Professor at Syracuse University in New York, Associate Professor at the University of Minnesota, and Assistant Professor at the University of Hawai’i.
-She currently resides in Honolulu, Hawai’i in the USA.
+She now resides permanently in Honolulu, Hawai’i in the USA.

 Her major areas of interest and expertise include social science research and evaluation; the impact of motivation on student achievement; culturally responsive educational policy and practice; restorative approaches to behavioral challenges; assessment; faculty governance, research development, and quality audit in higher education; and the development of strategies to promote world-mindedness integral to a university education.